onyx-and-iris/ignr/README.md

 -   --height/-H: Height of the selection prompt (default 10)
 -   --filter/-f: Type of filter to apply to the list of templates (default startswith)
     -   may be one of (startswith, contains)
+-   --start-search/-s: Start the prompt in search mode (default false)

 *environment variables*